What Is Sleep Apnea?

 Sleep apnea is a serious, potentially life-threatening sleep disorder that affects approximately 18 million Americans.
-It owes its name to the Greek word apnea (meaning “want of breath”) and refers to episodes in which a person stops breathing for 10 seconds or more during sleep.
+The name comes from the Greek word apnea, meaning “want of breath,” and it refers to episodes in which a person stops breathing for 10 seconds or more during sleep.

 There are two major types of sleep apnea, both of which can severely disrupt the regular sleep cycle.

-Obstructive apnea: As you sleep, the muscles in the walls of your throat relax to the point where the airway collapses and prevents air from flowing into your nose and mouth, but efforts to breathe continue.
+Obstructive Apnea: As you sleep, the muscles in the walls of your throat relax to the point where the airway collapses and prevents air from flowing into your nose and mouth, but efforts to breathe continue.
 This is the most common type of apnea.

-Central apnea: Breathing interruptions during sleep are caused by problems with the brain mechanisms that control breathing.
+Central Apnea: Breathing interruptions during sleep are caused by problems with the brain mechanisms that control breathing.

-- Morning headaches
+- Morning headaches.

-- Excessive daytime sleepiness
+- Excessive daytime sleepiness.

-- Irritability and impaired mental or emotional functioning
+- Irritability and impaired mental or emotional functioning.

-- Excessive snoring, choking, or gasping during sleep
+- Excessive snoring, choking, or gasping during sleep.

-- Awakening with a dry mouth or sore throat
+- Awakening with a dry mouth or sore throat.

 Studies have shown that people with this potentially life-threatening disorder are so fatigued during the day that, when driving, their performance is similar to that of a drunk driver.
 If left untreated, sleep apnea can lead to impaired daytime functioning, high blood pressure, heart attack, and even stroke.